mosquito on a wet leaf

 What Would Happen if We Killed Off Every Mosquito on Earth?

 Imagine this.
 It’s summer.
 You spend the day by the lake, and not once do you have to swat at a mosquito.
 You return home and host a barbecue, and nobody leaves with itchy, red welts.
-You sleep that night with the windows open, secure in the knowledge that there will be no buzzing mosquitoes on the hunt for your blood.
+You sleep that night with the windows open, secure in the knowledge that there will be no buzzing mosquitos on the hunt for your blood.

-Mosquitoes kill more people than any other species in the world, and half of the global population is at risk of contracting a disease from a simple mosquito bite.
+Mosquitos kill more people than any other species in the world, and half of the global population is at risk of contracting a disease from a simple mosquito bite.
 More than a million people die every year from malaria, dengue fever, yellow fever and other mosquito-borne diseases.
 And it’s not just humans.
 Livestock and other animals are infected, too.

-It’s safe to say that the world would be a better and safer place without mosquitoes to worry about.
+It’s safe to say that the world would be a better and safer place without mosquitos to worry about.
 But what would happen if the most hated insect in the world was eradicated from the face of the Earth?

-Mosquitoes as Vectors
+Mosquitos as Vectors

 The issue is that mosquitos are vectors — or carriers — with little control over the transmission process.
 From penetrating the source of the pathogens to the unfortunate victims they pass it on to, they are involuntary hosts who are unaware of the destruction they cause.
-Interestingly enough, only female mosquitoes bite and suck blood, so male mosquitos don’t pose any threat to people.
+Interestingly enough, only female mosquitos bite and suck blood, so male mosquitos don’t pose any threat to people.

 The germs these female hosts pick up aren’t all harmful.
 The mosquito must have the capacity to promote its growth for the germ to cultivate internally, and only a percentage of the viable hosts successfully infect their victims.
 While mosquitos still transmit a high number of diseases, imagine if male mosquitos could also transmit diseases or if every mosquito was able to carry the pathogen.
 That certainly paints a different picture!

-How Do Mosquitoes Transmit Diseases?
+How Do Mosquitos Transmit Diseases?

 1. The mosquito draws blood containing harmful bacteria from a human or animal.
 The bacteria often contains a deadly virus or parasite.
 If the harmful bacteria grows in the mosquito’s body, they can pass it on.
 If it stays dormant, it won’t do harm.
 Remember: Not all germs will multiply.